-On 5 November, 11,000 scientists endorsed a ‘World Scientists’ Warning of a Climate Emergency’, published in the journal Bioscience.
+Just the next day, 11,000 scientists endorsed a ‘World Scientists’ Warning of a Climate Emergency’, published in the journal Bioscience.
 The ‘warning’ pulls no punches:

 ‘We declare … clearly and unequivocally that planet Earth is facing a climate emergency … An immense increase of scale in endeavors to conserve our biosphere is needed to avoid untold suffering due to the climate crisis … To secure a sustainable future, we must change how we live.
 [This] entails major transformations in the ways our global society functions and interacts with natural ecosystems.’

-The Green New Deal (GND) started in 2008, the brainchild of Pettifor and a group of English economists and thinkers.
+The Green New Deal started in 2008, the brainchild of Pettifor and a group of English economists and thinkers.
 Unfortunately it was ignored within the tumult of the financial crash.
 A decade later, the idea was revived in the US, led by Alexandria Ocasio-Cortez.
 It was relaunched in the UK on 1 April 2019, as reported on by Rethinking Poverty.
 It is now official policy of the Green Party, while the Labour Party terms their version the Green Industrial Revolution.

-The GND demands a radical and urgent reversal of the current state of the global economy, including total decarbonisation and a commitment to fairness and social justice.
+The Green New Deal demands a radical and urgent reversal of the current state of the global economy, including total decarbonisation and a commitment to fairness and social justice.
 Critics have dismissed it as a pipe dream that could never be implemented, mainly because it would cost too much.
 We can afford it, Pettifor argued, but first we need to transform the global financial system.
 ‘Transformation needs to start tomorrow,’ she said.
 ‘We need cathedral thinking, big and structural, to save the planet and transform the economy.’

 Transformation of the global financial system

 Our present financial system is internationalised, with finance in control.
 According to US economist Alan Greenspan, the world is governed by global market forces, not by nations or politicians.
-The GND requires public authority over the ‘giant global spigot’ spewing out billions of dollars of credit, which fuels consumption, production and greenhouse gas emissions.
+The Green New Deal requires public authority over the ‘giant global spigot’ spewing out billions of dollars of credit, which fuels consumption, production and greenhouse gas emissions.
 ‘Money is the oxygen on which the fire of global warming burns,’ says Bill McKibben, environmentalist and co-founder of 350.org.